Skip to main content

 2. All chemicals used MUST be labeled.

-3. You must be familar with the material safety data sheet of all chemicals you are using.
+3. You must be familiar with the material safety data sheet of all chemicals you are using.
 Use www.MSDSonline.com if you are unfamiliar with the chemical, or scan the QR code below.

 4. Wash promptly with running water if skin contact is made with any chemical.

-5. Never put any chemical or peice of equipment in your mouth.
+5. Never put any chemical or piece of equipment in your mouth.
 Do not do sniff tests.
 Do not mouth pipette anything.

 6. Fume hood may not be used to store chemicals.
 Label and put away all chemicals when leaving the room.